bartkozal/vue-fraction-grid/README.md

 </container>
 ```

 Override container's maximum width with `width` prop.
-It's especially useful when you need to use more than one type of container e.g. regular and full-width.
+This is useful when you need more than one container's type e.g. regular and full-width.

 ```html
 <container width="100%">